vapouryh/ssh-login-monitor/README.md

 **Prerequisites:**

-1. You must have at least Python 3.9 with pip/pip3
+1. You must have at least Python 3.9 with pip/pip3 [INSTALL HERE](https://www.python.org/downloads/)
 2. Have an Ubuntu Server with an account that has sudo commands/access (Program hasn't been tested on other Linux Software)

 **To Setup:**